-23 Essential Ernest Hemingway Quotes About Writing
+23 Essential Quotes From Ernest Hemingway About Writing

 Ernest Hemingway was one of the most influential writers of the 20th century.
-Writers such as J.D.
-Salinger and Ray Bradbury have claimed Hemingway as an influence.
-Most writers seem to either love him — and are influenced by his clear, direct prose — or hate him.
-John Irving said he objected to the “offensive tough-guy posturing — all those stiff-upper-lip, don’t-say-much men.”
+Most writers seem to either love him—and are influenced by his clear, direct prose—or hate him.
+Many seek the internet for Hemingway quotes, either to seek inspiration or wisdom.

-Regardless of your personal feelings, Hemingway’s insight into the craft of writing is unparalleled, as you’ll see.
+Regardless of your personal feelings, Ernest Hemingway’s insight into the craft of writing is unparalleled, as you’ll see.

+This article shares some interesting facts and and quotes that drip with emotional honesty from one of the great American authors.

+Read on to see famous quotes you can use as guiding principles in your writing and personal life.

 Hemingway’s Writer Life